Join our team and take on the BMW Berlin Marathon

 A child contacts Childline every 25 seconds.
 And it costs £4 to answer their call.

 Every penny you raise will make a difference.
 Your £400 sponsorship could pay for 100 children to get the help and support they need.

 Email us on firstname.lastname@example.org with any questions or for any further information.
 We're here to support 9am to 5pm, Monday to Friday.

 How you’ll make a difference

 Abuse changes childhoods, but so can we.
-By taking part in an event for the NSPCC, you will make sure that when a child needs a helping hand, we're there.
+By taking part in an event for the NSPCC, you’ll make sure that when a child needs a helping hand, we’re there for them.

 Child abuse is preventable, not inevitable.
 That’s why, every day, we work to protect children and make child abuse a thing of the past.